Featured Projects

 Help continue our interpretive expansion on the second floor of the Shellman House by giving to our Campaign Shellman Tour Expansion Fund.

-The Society’s library and manuscripts are in the process of being moved from the Shriver-Weybright Auditorium in Kimmey to Cockey’s Tavern next door.
+The Society’s library and manuscripts are being moved from the Shriver-Weybright Auditorium in Kimmey to Cockey’s Tavern next door.
 During the Society’s Annual Meeting in October 2025, HSCC Executive Director Jason Illari and long-time HSCC member and supporter Meg Herring announced the naming of the Helen A. Gorman Library of Carroll County History at Cockey’s.
-Herring’s transformative gift in honor of her mother, who was a stalwart supporter of the Society and its library for decades, will ensure the new library reopens in May 2026.
+Herring’s transformative gift in honor of her mother, who was a stalwart supporter of the Society and its library for decades, will ensure the new library reopens on May 8 2026.
 Ongoing support for the Campaign Library Move Fund is greatly appreciated!

 Walkways and Accessibility Upgrades

-The Society is commencing accessibility improvements of our walkways, entrances, and parking lot to enhance the visitor experience for patrons and school group tours.
-An outpouring of Gift for the Cause support at the 2024 Gala resulted in $75,600 in seed monies raised for this work, which will be matched dollar for dollar from the generous 2023 Shipley family and Bare family bequests.
-Additional funds will be required to complete the project.
+The Society has started accessibility improvements of HSCC campus walkways, entrances, and its parking lot to enhance the visitor experience for patrons and school group tours.
+An outpouring of Gift for the Cause support at the 2024 Gala resulted in $75,600 in seed monies raised for this work, which was matched dollar for dollar from the generous 2023 Shipley family and Bare family bequests.
+Additional funds are required to complete the project.
 You can help complete these crucial improvements by selecting the Campaign Accessibility Fund.